 June has come and gone meaning that the 2016 St. John’s Poutine Challenge has wrapped up.
-Last month I put on my journalist hat (backwards snapback of course) and wrote an article where I talked about the challenge and interviewed Adam from Five Brothers Artisan Cheese so hopefully you got out and tried one or two.
+Last month I put on my journalist hat (backward snapback of course) and wrote an article where I talked about the challenge and interviewed Adam from Five Brothers Artisan Cheese so hopefully you got out and tried one or two.

 I certainly got out and tried one or two…or six.
 I sort of wish I had a novelty shirt that reads “I did it all for the poutine” to have worn during my outings.
 So yes, I managed to try six out of the eighteen poutines (my roommate/bestie managed to squeeze one more in; we no longer live together).